mtl;dr/summary: Folsom is a big gay leather prom. See you there.

 “OMG, Folsom is not just about the parties!”

 You’re right.
+There’s an entire leather community anchoring this whole thing.
 But this is a party guide.
-So fuck off.

 No life decisions the week after a party

 Until there is at least a glimmer of hope in those dead cow eyes, don’t get together or break up or get married or close things or open things or move out or move in or quit a job or start a job.
 I’m usually a dessicated husk until at least Thursday night after a weekend rage.
 On Tuesday, it’s “That wasn’t so bad.
 I feel fine.”
 Around Wednesday, it’s “Ugh nightmares last night.
 We really have to stop doing this.”
 Thursday is, “What am I doing with my life?
 Am I a good husband?
 Am I a terrible son?”
 Then Friday is, “I feel great when’s the next one?!”
 After one year’s revels, my CEO alerted staff the following week announcing, “Don’t ask Andy anything.
 He hasn’t slept for five days.”

 I’m sure I’ve forgotten some events, let me know

 No slight to producers or DJs if I’ve missed one (and I didn’t even do shoutouts to all the talented lighting, sound, video, laser, and environment designers and special performers).
 Message me via Instagram or Facebook Messenger.

 We lived in San Francisco for 13 years and here’s our recommended points of interest and touristy activities if you’re here for several days: